Placenta is a type of superfood for after birth care if you choose to prepare it that way.

 Contact me to have your placenta prepared!

-You will receive your prepared placenta with instructions usually between 24-48 hours of your birth.
+You will receive your prepared placenta with instructions usually between 24-48 hours after your birth.